- ADENOPHORA

 Adenophora came into Australia sometime last century as seed called S.pulchella but I think it is always given its correct name nowadays.
 It comes from the state of Oaxaca, Mexico.
 Adenophora has bright scarlet flowers mainly in autumn and winter … Continue reading

-- AFRICANA CAERULEA
+- AFRICANA LUTEA

 - AGNES